makrai/notes/liu16-lang-indep-compos-personality-trait.md

 * Many methods have been used to recognise author personality
   * e.g. linear regression or Support Vector Machines
-* This work uses deep-learning based models [on]
+* This work uses deep-learning based models on
-  * characters to build hierarchical ... word and sentence representations
+  * characters to build hierarchical word and sentence representations
-  * applied to a corpus of tweets, shows state-of-the-art performance across five traits and three languages (English, Spanish and Italian)
+  * applied to a corpus of tweets, shows SOTA performance across five traits and three languages (English, Spanish and Italian)
   * preliminary visualisation work, are encouraging for the ability to detect complex human traits